-It is a viscous beer with very light alcoholic content that the Tarahumaras used in traditional religious ceremonies; it is a beverage consumed by both adults and minors in the community.
+It is a viscous beer with very light alcoholic content that the Tarahumaras use in traditional religious ceremonies; it is consumed by both adults and minors in the community.

 In a study conducted by Mexican Scientists, pathogenic and beneficial bacteria were found during the characterization of the fermentation process in both processes.

 As I mentioned before, the Tarahumaras and Yaquis prepare and use tejuino for ceremonial purposes and drink it as an offering to sacred figures in their traditional Catholic ritual feasts.